-Privacy is taken very seriously in Australia, so you want to make sure you’re compliant with the Privacy Act 1988 and are familiar with the 13 Australian Privacy Principles
+Privacy is taken very seriously in Australia, so you want to make sure you’re compliant with the Privacy Act 1988 and are familiar with the 13 Australian Privacy Principles.
+For further reading on maintaining compliance in today’s evolving landscape, check out our Privacy Policy Guide.

-Most businesses will inevitably have to manage and handle people’s personal information.
+Most businesses inevitably manage and handle people’s personal information.
 For example:

 • Doctors who handle health information

-• Businesses who engage in research requiring participants
+• Businesses engaging in research requiring participant data

-Usually, if a business is collecting and handling sensitive information, this requires express consent.
-Sensitive information can include information about:
+Generally, if a business is collecting and handling sensitive information, express consent is required.
+Sensitive information may include details about:

 • Ethnic origin